ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/scripts/oidc-cm-scripts/readme.txt

 For all scripts you need to set
-ADMIN_ID = the identifier you received at registration ADMIN_SECRET = the secret yuo received at registration REGISTRATION_URI = (get, put, delete) the specific endpoint (usually with some embedded information) for this client SERVER = (post) the endpoint for creating a new client.
+ADMIN_ID = the identifier you received at registration ADMIN_SECRET = the secret you received at registration REGISTRATION_URI = (get, put, delete) the specific endpoint (usually with some embedded information) for this client SERVER = (post) the endpoint for creating a new client.